-The development of Norasa will require further funding, most likely a combination of equity and debt.
+In addition to the proceeds of the bought deal equity financing, the development of Norasa will require further funding, most likely a combination of equity and debt.
 The Company is continuing to explore opportunities for off-take and/or the possible participation of a strategic partner.
-Satisfactory financing arrangements will be required before the Company's Board can make a formal decision to commence the development of Norasa.
-The success and nature of any financing in the future will be dependent on the prevailing market conditions at that time.
+Satisfactory financing arrangements will be required before the Company's Board can